 British Museum

-- British Museum guided tour – it lasts 2 hours and starts at either 10:00 am or 2:00 pm.
+British Museum guided tour – this tour lasts 2 hours and starts you have the option of joining at 10:00 am or 2:00 pm.

 Borough Market